Yoonit-Labs/vue-yoonit-components/README.md

 #### VueJS Plugin

-To use the components, import the library into your project's main.js file
+To use the components, import the library into your project's main.js file.

 `main.js`
 ```javascript